 I don't know if it's the shifting weather, boredom with my regular routine, or what, but I've been craving warm food like woah these days.

 Having typed that, I think it's probably the weather, but I've also been experiencing this weird phenomenon where I'm like, ugh, I'm too tired to make a salad tonight!
-So instead I'll make Japanese cabbage pancakes or a pasta dish or something else that's obviously way more work than a salad but is a) warm, and b) different.
+So instead I'll make vegetarian Okonomiyaki or a pasta dish or something else that's obviously way more work than a salad but is a) warm, and b) different.

 Do you have a spirit pasta?
 Orecchiette is mine.
 I don't know what it is, but every time I see a packet I just have to buy it.
 They're just so damn cute!

-It's my favourite kind of weeknight dinner; one that you can whip together in a matter of minutes with ingredients you've probably already got on hand, yet the end result is sophisticated enough that you could serve it at an impromptu dinner party.
+It's my favourite kind of quick and easy weeknight dinner; one that you can whip together in a matter of minutes with ingredients you've probably already got on hand, yet the end result is sophisticated enough that you could serve it at an impromptu dinner party.

 Here's what we've got going on:

-- A pinch of red pepper flakes to spice up your life
+- Red pepper flakes --> To spice up your life

-- All the parm you want – or sub in nutritional yeast to keep things vegan
+- Parmesan --> - Or sub in nutritional yeast to keep things vegan

 Broccoli is good for you, right?
 It is a great source of vitamin C, dietary fiber, and high broccoli consumption is thought to be beneficial in the prevention of heart disease and some cancers.
 Broccoli is rich in a host of anti-inflammatory phytonutrients, as well as antioxidant flavanoids and carotenoids.
 Like other cruciferous vegetables, broccoli is heart-healthy and also benefits our digestive health by both supporting and regulating our gut bacteria.